osd-demo/helloworldlab/workshop/content/index.md

 ExitSign: Setup Environment
 ---

-Welcome to OpenShift Dedicated Experience self-service lab.
-You can experience how to run basic OpenShift commands and deploy and Application on an OpenShift Dedicated cluster hosted on AWS.
+Welcome to the OpenShift Dedicated self-service lab.
+Learn how to run basic OpenShift commands and deploy an application to an OpenShift Dedicated cluster.